What Happens In The Distillation Process

 The first step in the distillation process is to heat the mixture.
 This is usually done using a heating element such as a flame or an electric heating element.
 As the temperature rises, components with lower boiling points will begin to vaporize before those with higher boiling points.

-See also Who Drinks Distilled Water
+See also Is Ozonated Distilled Water Safe To Drink

 Once the mixture has reached its boiling point, the vapor is then collected and routed into a condenser.
 This condenser cools the vapor, causing it to condense back into a liquid form which can then be collected in a separate container for further use or disposal.